The Ultimate Paralegal Guide (2020)

 - Experience, qualifications and level of responsibility

 The most important thing is – to know your worth!
-Paralegal work is a great way to build up invaluable legal experience and a proven path towards a Training Contract.
+Paralegal work is a great way to build up invaluable legal experience and a proven path to becoming a trainee solicitor.
 But you still need to pay the bills.
 This really is the take-home message when it comes to paralegal salaries.

 If you’re applying to entry level paralegal jobs, makes sure the salary is in line with the above guide.
 And for those of you that are already paralegals, it’s up to you to make sure that you’re reaping the rewards for all your hard work.